 7. Push Your RSS Feed at People

 I know.
 I know.
-My blog doesn’t have the most prominent RSS button in the world – primarily because I think they’re so ugly; but a well-placed RSS feed seems to bring people back to my website from what Google Analytics tells me.
+My blog doesn’t have the most prominent RSS button in the world – primarily because I think they’re so ugly, but a well-placed RSS feed seems to bring people back to my website from what Google Analytics tells me.

 Although Tech Crunch might tell you that RSS is dead, it still seems to work for me.
-On average I get a couple of new subscribers everyday and as the list of subscribers to my feed increases, so do my visitor stats.
+On average I get a couple of new subscribers every day and as the list of subscribers to my feed increases, so do my visitor stats.

 Bug Friends and Followers on Facebook

-Even though I know my “real” friends on Facebook don’t appreciate my Twitter stream being linked to my Facebook account, I make sure that every tweet I write is published on Facebook.
-I stopped doing this for two months when friends first complained, but very real 1-2 percent decline in daily traffic over those 60 days was enough to persuade me to link them up again.
+Even though I know my “real” friends on Facebook don’t appreciate my Twitter stream is linked to my Facebook account, I make sure that every tweet I write is published on Facebook.
+I stopped doing this for two months when friends first complained, but a very real 1-2 percent decline in daily traffic over those 60 days was enough to persuade me to link them up again.
 And back came the traffic.